-There are many benefits of starting plant seeds in cups.
-One of the best reasons is recycling.
-Many of these cups are used once and then thrown away, adding to the heaps of plastic garbage in landfills.
-Turning them into seed-starting cups is the perfect solution to give them another life.
-They can be used over and over again for years.
+There are many benefits to planting seeds in cups.
+One of the best is recycling.
+Many of these cups are used once and then thrown away, adding to the heaps of plastic garbage in landfills and the oceans.
+Turning them into seed-starting cups is the perfect way to give them another life.
+You can use them over and over again for years.
 That’s a green thumbs-up from gardeners and the planet.

 Many of these cups are clear and can show root growth.
-When impatiently waiting for seeds to germinate, being able to see the roots forming can put your mind at ease and reassure you that your little seedling is growing up.
-Without that visual confirmation, gardeners often are tempted to disturb the plant by pulling them out to check on the roots.
+When you’re impatiently waiting for seeds to germinate, being able to see the roots forming can put your mind at ease and reassure you that your little seedling is growing up.
+Without that visual confirmation, gardeners often are tempted to disturb the plant by pulling it out to check on the roots.
 This can cause the plant to go into shock, and it might not recover.
 Keep plants safe and reduce the risk of losing seedlings by using clear cups to keep an eye on those precious baby roots.

-Whether it’s carrots that need to be started at a later date than the tomatoes or you’re succession planting to have new lettuce every week, starting seeds in cups allows you to do so without disturbing the other seedlings.
-Seed trays are large and often are too big for backyard gardeners.
-When you already have seeds germinating, and it’s time to start more, this can be a hassle.
-With cups, you can start seeds at different times without disturbing other plants that are already fragile seedlings that are just starting to take root and can’t handle much stress.
+Whether you’re trying to time your vegetables (carrots need to be started at a later date than tomatoes, for example) or you’re succession planting to have new lettuce every week, starting seeds in cups allows you to grow plants when you want, without disturbing the other seedlings.
+Seed trays are large and often too big for backyard gardeners.
+When you already have seeds germinating and it’s time to start more, this can be a hassle.
+With individual cups, you can start seeds at different times without disturbing other plants that are already fragile seedlings that are just starting to take root and can’t handle much stress.

-Growing in a cup can also allow apartment dwellers to grow plants even if they don’t have space outside for a garden.
-Using a sunny window sill or artificial light, gardeners without access to a full-sized backyard garden can still enjoy the taste of fresh produce and herbs they grow themselves.
+Growing in cups can also let apartment dwellers start plants even if they don’t have space outside for a garden.
+By using a sunny windowsill or artificial light, gardeners without access to a full-size backyard garden can still enjoy the taste of fresh produce and herbs they grow themselves.
 Plus, let’s be honest: all those miniature planters with little green plants will look awfully cute.